DirkJMartens/AT89S8252-programmer-Arduino-shield/README.md

 An ISP programmer based on an Arduino Uno shield with a Python script programmer

 AVRDUDE can be made to run using a modified conf file to accommodate some of the 8051-derived uCs, but the USBasp is a bigger challenge.
-Mainly because virtually all uCs use and active LOW RESET signals where the 8051-family uses active HIGH.
+Mainly because virtually all uCs use an active LOW RESET signals where the 8051-family uses active HIGH.

-A Python script was developed by M. Tirado and can be found here https://github.com/mtirado1/at89s8252-arduino.
+A Python script was developed by M. Tirado which can be found here https://github.com/mtirado1/at89s8252-arduino.
-Using a few discrete components, I made an Arduino Uno shield with a 40-pin DIP-socket to receive the target AT89S8252 to be programmed.
+Using a few discrete components, I made an Arduino Uno shield with a 40-pin DIL-socket to receive the target AT89S8252 to be programmed.

 For the shield, I used a protoshield and used wire-wrapping to make the connections (see pics):
-- Connect MISO/MOSI/SCK/RESET and GND/VCC between Uno and target DIP socket
+- Connect MISO/MOSI/SCK/RESET and GND/VCC between Uno and target DIL socket
 - Connect a crystal between pins 18 and 19 (maximum 24 MHz)
 - In my design, the crystal oscillator did not work very well and replaced it with a TCXO on pin 19 and leaving pin 18 not connected
 - Pin 31 (EA) connected to Vcc to ensure code is run from internal program memory